CSchrode/sierra-sql/Bib-Record-Searches.md

-## Find bib record numbers where all attached items are suppressed
+## Find bib records and return their number where all attached items are suppressed
 ```sql
 SELECT
 -- l.bib_record_id